 The basics

-In a world where AI seems to be relentlessly agreeable, Typical! is probably the world's most miserable and disagreeable AI.
+In a world where AI seems to be relentlessly agreeable, Typical! is probably the world's most miserable and disagreeable AI — the AI stress ball you never knew you needed.
 It will listen — begrudgingly — and respond, though not always in the way you might expect.

 It won't fix your problems, validate your feelings, or tell you everything is going to be okay.
 But it will almost certainly make you smile.
 Sometimes that's enough.